-The anesthetic agent acts for short time only.
+The anesthetic agent acts for the short time only.
 However, the steroid helps reduce inflammation around the nerve root.

-Selective nerve root may temporarily worsen the pain as injection is applied near the nerve root which might get irritated by the drugs.
+Selective nerve root may temporarily worsen the pain as the injection is applied near the nerve root which might get irritated by the drugs.

 Like epidural steroids, selective nerve root block can be applied three times a year.

 Facet joint block is effective when the facet joint itself is the pain generator.
 It is also a diagnostic method just like a selective nerve root block to confirm if the facet joint is the pain generator.

 Facet joints often can be a cause of back pain.

 This procedure is also done under fluoroscopy.

 The needle is inserted into the facet joint capsule to inject lidocaine + steroid.
 If the pain is relieved, the specific facet joint is the pain generator.

 Just like the other two described procedure, the facet joint block can be done up to three times per year.
 There are very few risks associated with this technique.

 If facet block injections provide good but temporary relief, , a facet rhizotomy may be considered for lasting pain relief.